demirantay/notebook/SYLLABUS.md

  ## Market Skills Road Map

- It is important to learn in this sequence 1-Intro, 2-Backend, 3-Frontend, 4-DevOps
+ It is important to learn in this sequence 1-Intro, 2-Backend, 3-Frontend, 4-DevOps.
+And do not try to build atleast one thing after learning each subject.

  ### Intro